guoqqqi/website-1/_posts/blog/en-US/traffic-split-in-apache-apisix-ingress-controller.md

       servicePort: 80
 ```

-Requests whose Host is "foo.org", URI path prefix is "/get" will be seperated into two parts:
+Requests whose Host is "foo.org", URI path prefix is "/get" will be separated into two parts:

 + The id parameter which value is 3, 13, 23 or 33 will hit rule2, and forward to foo-canary;